Nollknolle/discordjs-template/README.md

 ### Setup

-Creates you the necessary files for a functional DiscordJS bot.
-Execute the shown bash command in the console and enter only your token in **utils/config.json** and start with the command +command.
+Creates you the necessary files for a functional DiscordJS bot v13.
+Execute the shown bash command in the console and enter only your token in **config/Config.js** and deploy your first Slash Command with **!deplyguild**.

+- Note: This version only works with Guild base Slash Commands.
+Global Slash commands updated in newer version.

 ### Create Command